machinezone/IXWebSocket/docs/usage.md

     // Error handling
     return 1;
 }

+// Per message deflate connection is enabled by default.
+It can be disabled
+// which might be helpful when running on low power devices such as a Rasbery Pi server.disablePerMessageDeflate();

 // Run the server in the background.
 Server can be stoped by calling server.stop() server.start();